mehstruslehpy/Documents/C++/exprTest/README.txt

 		-via the built in repl
 			-Choose between unary or binary operators/variables
 				-For unary:
-					-it can be a variable or the negation of a formula (negations recurse) -For binary:
+					-it can be a variable or the negation of a formula -For binary:
 					-Pick between conditional, and, or formulas
 					-arguments get filled in from left to right
 		-via automating the repl by using a here document -type out the correct sequence of arguments that you would type into the repl -I did not invent this method of input but I found it very useful during testing -all 60 test arguments use this method see the first example in the valid arguments directory
 TODO:
 	-general cleanup
 	-refactor into something more elegant